Food and Drug Administration, HHS.

 The recipient will be required to develop a process to determine the need, priority, and timing for regulation updates and development of new SSRCRs.
 This shall include collaboration with the Federal Agencies, in accordance with Federal statutes and regulations that are providing access to rules that are still under development to enable the recipient to initiate timely development or revisions in parallel.

 The recipient should anticipate oversight and management responsibilities for approximately 45 committees.
 In some instances, the recipient will be required to provide representatives to certain Federal radiation committees, such as the Federal Radiological Preparedness Coordinating Committee and its subcommittees (overseen by FEMA).

 While official committee members are limited to State members, non-State and Federal representatives may be appointed as advisors to these committees and other working groups dealing with problems related to the Agency mission.
 These representatives will participate in the discussions leading to any recommendations developed by the committees and working groups.
 They will be primarily responsible for assuring that such recommendations are in accordance with Federal statutes, regulations, and policy.
-The representatives will also act as investigators, collaborators, or resource personnel, as appropriate.
+The representatives will also act Start Printed Page 5815as investigators, collaborators, or resource personnel, as appropriate.

 4. Special Projects

 The recipient will implement special projects as determined by the participating State and Federal Agencies.
 Areas for which groups may be needed include, but are not limited to, radioactive materials and radiation exposure problems in the environment, in the healing arts, in industry, and in, or related to, consumer products.
 Deliverables may include studies, reports, or recommendations.